Heavyweight wrecking ball Evgeny Romanov retained his WBO Global title recently as the Russian continued his relentless pursuit of Anthony Joshua.

 The 35-year-old Romanov is now edging closer to becoming a challenger to Joshua’s WBO strap.

-He was a top-line amateur, and that included that said third-round knockout Wilder back in 2008.
+He was a top-line amateur.
+A tenure that included that said third-round knockout Wilder back in 2008.
 Romanov was also a European and World Junior champion and won the Russian title in 2009.

 He dropped boxing in 2010 and did not fight again until he turned pro in 2016.